 About The Ikwerre Tribe

-The Ikwerre people are also known for their rich and diverse culture, which is heavily influenced by their traditional beliefs and practices.
-They have a strong sense of community, and the extended family is highly respected and plays a vital role in the lives of the individuals.
-They are also known for their traditional festivals, religion, art, and craft.
+The Ikwerre people are also known for their rich and diverse culture.
+This is heavily influenced by their traditional beliefs and practices.
+They have a strong sense of community, and the extended family is highly respected.
+The Ikwerre people are also known for their traditional festivals, religion, art, and craft.